Top 10 beaches in the United States

 Lined by palm trees, the beach is protected from waves by the "arms" of lava flows, creating an area teeming with colorful fish.

-The second-ranked beach is located nearly 5,000 miles away on the Outer Banks of North Carolina.
+The second-ranked beach is nearly 5,000 miles away on the Outer Banks of North Carolina.
 Ocracoke Lifeguarded Beach is located on Ocracoke Island, which is only accessible via private boat or ferry.

-Rounding out the top three, the mile-long beach at Grayton Beach State Park is located in a 2,000-acre park on Florida's panhandle.
+Rounding out the top three, the mile-long beach at Grayton Beach State Park is located in a 2,000-acre park on Florida's Panhandle.
 There are 30 cabins available for rent in the park.

 1. Kapalua Bay Beach, Maui, Hawaii